The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-James Dowling is a Neurologist in Philadelphia, Pennsylvania.
+James Dowling is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Dowling is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-His top areas of expertise are Tubular Aggregate Myopathy, Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, and Horizontal Gaze Palsy with Progressive Scoliosis.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Tubular Aggregate Myopathy, Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, and Horizontal Gaze Palsy with Progressive Scoliosis.
+Dr. Dowling is board certified in Neurology - Child Neurology, 2007.
 Dr. Dowling is currently accepting new patients.

 Experienced in Congenital Myasthenic Syndrome